How Are Truck Accidents Different From Auto Accidents?

 - Driving under the influence – When a driver has alcohol or drugs in their system, it can impair both their judgment and their ability to responsibly and carefully operate a vehicle.
 This is particularly dangerous when a driver is operating an 80,000-pound semi-truck.

 - Mechanical errors – Mechanical failures in vehicles can cause severe accidents, especially when the failure occurs unexpectedly while a driver is operating the vehicle.
 Semi-trucks are required to undergo routine maintenance, so the risk of mechanical problems should be low.
 However, routine maintenance can be time-consuming and expensive, so trucking companies may cut corners and violate this regulation.
 This negligence can lead to an accident which can cause severe injuries and damage.

 - Adverse weather conditions – Snow and ice can cause roads to be slippery.
 Heavy rainstorms can cause vehicles to hydroplane.
 All of these weather conditions can affect drivers’ ability to see the road.
 Truckers should be trained to drive defensively in conditions such as these.
 If they don’t, tragic accidents can result.

 If you or your loved one has been injured in a truck accident that was someone else’s fault, contact us at (877) 333-1000 today.
 You may be entitled to compensation.
 Our attorneys will do our best to help you get the compensation that you deserve for your injuries.
 With a free consultation, we’ll review your case and let you know your best options.
 If you choose to retain us, you won’t have to pay us anything upfront to represent you.
 This is because we work hard on your case under the contingency that we’ll get paid when we obtain money for you.
-Call (877) 333-1000 today to meet with one of our experienced attorneys or contact us online.
+Call (877) 333-1000 today to set up your free consultation or contact us online.